apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

     mvn install -Pdocker

-### Note
+### Build Note

-IF you have already generated this with mvn archetype:generate within the same host environment this step could be omitted.
+If you have already generated this with mvn archetype:generate within the same host environment this step could be omitted.

 # Installation (running the app)